bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 As detailed in the [problem statement](docs/The_Sioux_Faux_case_pilot_study), to help the Sioux Faux Department of Transportation (SFDOT) combat congestion and improve overall mobility in Sioux Faux, you will prepare a set of inputs to the simulation engine, which represent the following transportation system interventions:

 1. Bus fleet composition;
-2. Distribution of subsidies for agents using on-demand carsharing and/or mass transit;
+2. Distribution of incentives for agents using on-demand carsharing and/or mass transit;
 3. Adjustments to the frequency of buses on routes; and,
 4. Mass transit fares.

 A submission entry is a set of input files (i.e., `csv`s named according to the input type), which have been collected into a single folder.

 The following subsections provide a detailed description of what each input represents as well as technical details for the schema, data types, and constraints that specify the syntax of each input file.
-Files representing empty inputs can be found in the [`submission-inputs` folder](../../submission-inputs).
+Files representing empty inputs can be found in the [`submission-inputs`](../../submission-inputs) folder.

 ## Input Types